AdobeDocs/workfront.en/help/workfront-library/content-management/basics/access-content.md

 description: Depending on your access level, you can access content in the following areas of Workfront Library:
 ---

-# Access content in `Workfront Library`
+# Access content in Workfront Library

-Depending on your access level, you can access content in the following areas of `Workfront Library`:
+Depending on your access level, you can access content in the following areas of Workfront Library:

 <table cellspacing="0">
  <col>